12 Tips To Simplify Your Meals

 It's a common question that can turn into an amusing or annoying game.
 When you have a busy schedule it can be a daunting task to figure out what to eat — let alone eating well.
 I'll tell you a little secret —it's all about habits.

-Our culture has put emphasis on economy and convenience, at the cost of our connection to self nourishment, and I'm not talking about restorative yoga.
-Think about it.
 We spend less time planning and preparing meals than any other culture in the world, and we have increasing disease and health costs that are directly related to dietary habits.
-Diabetes, high cholesterol, high blood pressure, GERD (okay, there is a virus involved sometimes here, but I assure you, if you slow down how you eat, it improves considerably) kidney stones, ulcers, gout, heart disease — you get the picture.
+Diabetes, high cholesterol, high blood pressure, GERD (okay, there is a virus involved here sometimes, but I assure you, if you slow down how you eat, it improves considerably) kidney stones, ulcers, gout, heart disease — you get the picture.

 We all know nutrition is important, what and how we eat is the basis for our energy, ability to health and overall health.